Hi, and welcome to the Tips & Tricks

 • Save your fingers and use a wooden spoon to tuck the excess fabric in the creases of your furniture

 • If the furniture pattern is noticeable through the slipcover fabric, place a sheet on the couch before installing the cover.
-It may also be a good idea when trying to protect furniture from a pet intent on sinking its claws in it
+It may also be a good idea when trying to protect furniture from a pet intent on sinking its claws in it, just to add an extra layer

 • Locate front and back of slipcover.
 There's usually a tag that says "center back"